Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

 Use those themes to shape your answer to the basic quality question: What should a great customer service answer look like?
 Write down everything you can think of, have your team contribute suggestions, and refer to examples of your best customer service work.

-That list will form the basis of your customer service quality scorecard, or rubric.
+That list will form the basis of your customer service quality scorecard or rubric.

-Step 2: Create a customer service quality rubric
+2. Create a customer service quality rubric

-A rubric is a list of criteria that you can measure a customer service answer against.
+A rubric is a list of criteria you can measure a customer service answer against.
 With a clear, well-written rubric, two people should be able to review the same customer service interaction and come up with similar scores.

 As a general guide, a customer service quality rubric might include these areas: